frederic-perez/AmE-dictionary/data/idioms.md

 __an armchair something__
 __an eye for an eye, a tooth for a tooth__ _proverb_ :two: Compensation or retribution that is (or should be) of an equal amount or degree to the injury or offense that was originally dealt.
 The saying comes from various passages in the Bible, including in Exodus, Leviticus, and Deuteronomy. _I cannot be placated by paltry excuses of reparation!
 An eye for an eye, a tooth for a tooth—this I demand from all who have wronged me._
 __an honest buck__ Honest, legal work or income.
 Often used in the phrase “make/earn an honest buck.”
 Primarily heard in US. _After 10 years working for the mob, Jeremy was ready to finally start making an honest buck._
-__an honest mistake__ A mistake made unintentionally or unknowingly and without the intention of causing harm; a mistake that anyone might have made in similar circumstances.
+__an honest mistake__ :two: A mistake made unintentionally or unknowingly and without the intention of causing harm; a mistake that anyone might have made in similar circumstances.
 __an iron fist__
 __an uphill battle__ A task that is very daunting from the outset and continues to be challenging.
 __an uphill task__